dannyaramatgit/polls-repo/README.md

 # App for posting questions and answers

-This is an example project for learning django on the fly
+This is an example project for learning django on the fly.